eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/playing-with-buffers.md

 For our little exercise, let us **create a second buffer**, called `buffer2`.
 We will load data in the first buffer, issue a **copy** command so that the GPU copies data from one to another, then **read** the destination buffer back.

-We can reuse the descriptor, only changing teh label for now:
+We can reuse the descriptor, only changing the label for now:

 ````{tab} With webgpu.hpp
 ```{lit} C++, Create a second buffer